PROJECT LAUNCH

 3rd year CAP student at Dizangue center

-A young and rural population.
-45% of the population lives in rural areas, and 20 to 25% of the population is between 15 and 24 years old.
+A young and rural population, with 45% of the population living in rural areas and 60% under the age of 25.

 The vision of the program